MBS9/iosMuseumApp/README.md

 1. If running a Mac, please install [XCode](https://developer.apple.com/xcode/).
 2. Install [Visual Studio Community edition or Visual Studio for Mac](https://visualstudio.microsoft.com/).
 Make sure to install the `.NET MAUI` workload also.
 3. Open the `.sln` file with Visual Studio.
-4. Select your target platform (iOS on MacOS, Android on Windows), and start the app.
+4. Select your target platform (iOS Simulator on MacOS, Android Simulator on Windows), and start the app.

+To test on a physical device from the terminal, see the [doumentation](https://learn.microsoft.com/en-us/dotnet/maui/ios/cli?view=net-maui-7.0).

 ## Publish